yogeshchandola/Spectral-CAPTURE/README.md

 This pipeline is adapted for spectral line data reduction from the CAPTURE data reduction pipeline for uGMRT (https://github.com/ruta-k/uGMRT-pipeline).
 This pipeline is based on modular CASA package which can be installed in a virtual python environment.
 The method is described in detail in the link https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#Modular-Packages.
-A short description of installing modular CASA packages as below.
+A short description of steps for installing modular CASA packages as below.

-Pip wheels for casatools and casatasks are available as Python 3 modules.
-This allows simple installation and import into standard Python environments.
-The casatools wheel is necessarily a binary wheel so there may be some compatibility issues for some time as we work toward making wheels available for important Python configurations.

-Make sure you have set up your machine with the necessary prerequisite libraries first.
-Then a la carte installation of desired modules (from a Linux terminal window) as follows:

 $: python3 -m venv myvenv
 $: source myvenv/bin/activate